 Please note that this process is the same for ALL treasurers, regardless if you are a returning treasurer from last year.

 After completing the Treasurer Authorization Form and attending a Treasurer Orientation, you are a fully authorized treasurer!
-We will be sending out budget templates on June 30th, however only to those who have been fully authorized.
+We will be sending out budget templates shortly after you are fully authorized.

 Sharepoint and Account Access